PoRuiHuang/Amazon_Tumaz_Project/README.md

 Step 1: Grab the order information from order api automatically. (done)(src repository)

-Step 2: Making allocation of some ambiguity fees by coding in language java. (continue)
+Step 2: Making allocation of some ambiguity fees by coding in language java. (done)(balance.java)

 Step 3: Making Spring app by using Spring Boot. (continue)